mcandre/factorio/README.md

 factorio will exclude mobile platforms by default.
 You can customize the platform blocklist by supplying a Go [Regexp](https://godoc.org/regexp) to a `FACTORIO_PLATFORM_BLOCKLIST` environment variable, e.g. `FACTORIO_PLATFORM_BLOCKLIST=//`.

-factorio plugs directly into the standard Go system, compatible with most `go build` flags and environment variables.
+factorio is essentially compatible with `go build` flags and environment variables.
 Any Extra environment variables or flags you pass to `factorio` will propagate to `go build`.

 ## SEE ALSO